Noah-Li2012/PreRecordium/README.md

 ## 🪪 License

-Free to use/share, No copyright, No resell
+Free to use/share, Do Not copyright, Do Not resell ©Copyright @noahliNotFound(YouTube channel)

 ---